Maximilian04/magic/ReadMe.md

 - Utility for merging several different video-threads

-- *In process:* working with one video file
+- *I'm working on this project*

-# Unicode:
+## Unicode:
 Utility for generation symbols for symbols.h.
+(Don't use if you don't know what it is)

 *For building:*